AlexXu777/INDE577_Machine_Learning_2025_Rice_University/README.md

 # **INDE577_Machine_Learning_2025_Rice_University**

-My name is Alex (Yanzhen) Xu, and I am currently a PhD student at the University of Houston.
+My name is Alex (Yanzhen) Xu ([ax23@rice.edu](mailto:ax23@rice.edu)), and I am currently a PhD student at the University of Houston.
 This repository contains code assignments and projects for the course INDE577, Data Science and Machine Learning at Rice University, taught by Dr. Randy Davila.

-In this course, I have studied and implemented:
+In this course, I have studied and implemented **SUPERVISED LEARNING** and **UNSUPERVISED LEARNING**.

 ## **SUPERVISED LEARNING:**
 Supervised learning is a fundamental branch of machine learning in which models are trained on labeled datasets.
 Each training example includes both input features and a corresponding output label.
 The model learns to map inputs to outputs, allowing it to make accurate predictions on new data.